Gravitational wave memory of compact binary coalescence in the presence of matter effects: Impact of nonlinear memory on the distinguishability of matter effects

 In Fig.\,\ref{fig:bns_bbh}, we show the results for the matches between BNS and BBH systems with and without memory.
 The confidence region of distinguishability between two waveforms is computed from the match as in Ref.~\cite{match_confid},

 where $\chi_{k}^{2}(1-p)$ is the normal chi-squared distribution with $k$ degrees of freedom for $(1-p)$ probability (here $k=3$ from considering the parameters $\tilde{\Lambda}$, $M_{\text{total}}$ and $q$) and $\rho$ is the SNR.
 The solid black line in the plot divides the parameter space with the distinguishability of the system at 90\% confidence (the parameter space above the black line is distinguishable).
-The SNR is computed for the CBC systems at different distances as 20 Mpc for LIGO, 170 Mpc for ET, and 200 Mpc for CE with three degrees of freedom (total mass, mass ratio and tidal deformability of the NS).
+The SNR is computed for the CBC systems at different distances as 20 Mpc for LIGO, 170 Mpc for ET, and 200 Mpc for CE with 3 degrees of freedom (total mass, mass ratio and tidal deformability of the NS).
 This is done to account for the vast difference the SNR will have in different detectors when the source is at the same distance.
 Using Eq.~(\ref{eqn:match}), the distinguishability contour can be computed for any signal strength (SNR or distance).
-Since our purpose here was to study the impact of non-linear memory, we chose these different values of distance (SNR) to have similar distinguishability of BNS and BBH systems using only oscillatory part for the three detectors considered i.e. we choose closer distance systems for LIGO, and farther for ET and CE.
+Since our purpose here was to study the impact of nonlinear memory, we chose these different values of distance (SNR) to have similar distinguishability of BNS and BBH systems using only oscillatory part for the three detectors considered; i.e. we choose closer distance systems for LIGO, and farther for ET and CE.

-The impact of non-linear memory in distinguishing BNS and BBH systems is less significant than it was for the NSBH case \cite{NSBHmem_21}.
+The impact of nonlinear memory in distinguishing BNS and BBH systems is less significant than it was for the NSBH case \cite{NSBHmem_21}.
 Still, there is an overall enlargement of the parameter space where one can distinguish these signals.
-This improvement can be especially seen for CE, which was expected since its PSD allows for the best measurement of non-linear memory.
+This improvement can be especially seen for CE, which was expected since its PSD allows for the best measurement of nonlinear memory.

 We have conducted the same study for the BNS and NSBH binaries.
-These details are presented in the Appendix~\ref{app:nsbh} where we find again that the enlargement of distinguishable parameter space with the addition of non-linear memory is not significant for Advanced LIGO.
-However, for cosmic explorer the improvement is substantial.
+These details are presented in Appendix~\ref{app:nsbh} where we find again that the enlargement of distinguishable parameter space with the addition of nonlinear memory is not significant for Advanced LIGO.
+However, for Cosmic Explorer the improvement is substantial.